siribi/CODEML_WORKFLOW/README.md

 **Part 2a.
 Preparing to run codeml**

-In directory where you want to run Codeml, copy over FASTAS_Guidance_Edits and the scripts directory of interest All the scripts directories should be ok now, but if needed it's easy to transform codeml_prep.sbatch for Cochlearia with a series of sed -i 's///g' commands! e.g.
+In directory where you want to run Codeml, copy over FASTAS_Guidance_Edits and the scripts directory of interest All the scripts directories should be ok now, but if needed it's easy to transform codeml_prep.sbatch for Cochlearia with a series of find and replace commands, like sed -i 's///g' commands! e.g.
 ```
 sed -i 's/Bulk_run_Draba.tree/Bulk_run_Cochlearia.tree/g' codeml_prep_Cochlearia.sbatch
 ```